 About the Project

 This collection of information on memorial projects in Turkey, Memorialize Turkey highlights examples of memorialization among the many groups and individuals that have suffered harm or grievance over the past 100 years in the late Ottoman Empire and the Republic of Turkey, as a result of a joint project.
-The project started in 2013 as collaboration between the World Policy Institute in New York, the Fetzer Institute in Kalamazoo, Michigan, and Hafıza Merkezi in Istanbul.
-The initial project idea was suggested by Belinda Cooper, World Policy Institute, after attending Hafıza Merkezi’s first workshop on Memorialization in December 2011, İstanbul.
+The project started in 2013 as a collaboration between the World Policy Institute in New York, the Fetzer Institute in Kalamazoo, Michigan, and Hafıza Merkezi in Istanbul.
+The initial project idea was suggested by Belinda Cooper, World Policy Institute, after attending Hafıza Merkezi’s workshop on Memorialization in December 2011, İstanbul.
 It was to compile efforts of memorialization led by different actors that contribute to the democratization of the memory space in Turkey dominated by an exclusive, nationalist and one-dimensional conventional national memory.
 To explore further the questions surrounding memorialization and the ways in which it can contribute to human rights activism and the struggle for a full-fledged democracy that came up during this first workshop, we organized a follow-up workshop in Mardin in February 2013.
 We brought together participants from various political initiatives, representing different ethnic and religious identities that actively worked in memorialization efforts.
 We also invited experts on memorialization from Germany, Israel, and Bosnia, three countries representing different experiences of dealing with the past and contested histories.

 In the struggle for truth, justice and memory, it is of paramount importance to include wider segments of society to learn from the past mistakes, in order to promote the motto never again.
 The different memorialization projects listed in this website all try to deal with history in new and honest ways.
 In their compiled form, we hope them to contribute to an important discussion on how memorials can contribute to creating spaces of curiosity, understanding and reflection around human rights and past atrocities.